 It scored 37091 points in the AnTuTu benchmark 6, better than other phones powered by similar quad-core SoCs.

 It scored 843 points and grabbed the second spot in the Basemark OS II benchmark.

 It scored 5720 points in the 3DMark Ice Storm Unlimited GPU benchmark and lies behind the Redmi 4A.
 Other phones on the top of the chart have a Octa-Core SoCs with better GPU.

 Coming to the battery life, 2900mAh (minimum) / 2980mAh (typical) removable battery offers decent battery life, but it is not impressive.
 It lasts for a day with average use, but it lasts for less than that with heavy use.
 Sadly, the phone doesn’t have fast charging so it takes over 2 hours to charge the phone fully.

 It achieved a One Charge Rating of 13 hours and 37 minutes, mainly due to brilliant talk time.
-We will bring you the complete set of battery life test results soon.
+Check out the complete set of battery life test results here.